-GenderNexus has been created for gender diverse people, to address all components of individual wellness – physical, emotional, social, spiritual, occupational, intellectual, and environmental.
+GenderNexus has been created for trans and nonbinary people, to address all components of individual wellness – physical, emotional, social, spiritual, occupational, intellectual, and environmental.
 We also focus on building healthy relationships – relationship with self, with a partner, with parents, family, and friends.

 These are the kinds of issues we are addressing at GenderNexus.
 We invite you to schedule an appointment with a care coordinator, check out our events on the calendar, follow us on Facebook and Twitter, subscribe to our email list, and make a contribution to support the cause!